 2. European Cantaloupe

 European cantaloupes, called Cucumis Melo Cantalupensis, are distinguished by their gray-green and stiff rinds.
 The rinds are either barely or completely netted.
 There are no spider-web-like crossing patterns on their exteriors, which are smooth, light colours with green stripes.
 They have musky, sweet scents and flavours.

 Cantaloupes are believed to have arrived in Europe from Africa or Asia.
 Cantaloupes were mistakenly named after the Italian town of Cantalupo, where they were chosen after coming from their origins.

 Why are European cantaloupes thought to be the only true cantaloupes?
-Some say that these are genuine cantaloupes, while others argue that the other types aren't.
+Some say these are genuine cantaloupes, while others argue that the other types aren't.